Taekwondo at the 2023 Pan American Games – Men's poomsae individual

 The men's poomsae individual competition of the taekwondo events at the 2023 Pan American Games in Santiago, Chile, was held on October 21 at the Contact Sports Center.
 A total of 10 athletes from 10 NOC's competed.

 Qualification

 A total of 10 athletes qualified to compete in the men's Poomsae individual event.
-The host nation, Chile, automatically qualified automatically and the quotas spots will be awarded at the qualification tournament held in Rio de Janeiro in March 2023.
+The host nation, Chile, qualified automatically and the quotas spots will be awarded at the qualification tournament held in Rio de Janeiro in March 2023.
 The final quota spots were awarded as wildcards.